 Wat Saket, also known as the Golden Mount, is one of the most recognisable temples in all of Bangkok.
 Like a colossal metallic peak, it rises high above downtown Bangkok.
 It dates all the way back to the Ayutthaya era (the 1300s-1700s) but remains a sacred place to meditate and pray.

 It’s also perfect if you’re keen to escape the crowds of the city.

 Leafy parks filled with ferns and fruit trees surround the mount, and the stupa on the top has lookouts with sweeping views going north, south, east, and west.

-Where to stay in Bangkok.
+Best place to stay in Bangkok.